 We now turn our attention to reviewers that provided at least one EIR (i.e., reviewers in DS3) to characterize several aspects of these reviewers.
 We first explore the question of what fraction of reviews provided by individual reviewers are EIRs?
 This illustrates to what extent a reviewer is engaged in writing EIRs.
-Figure 7 presents the summary distribution of the fraction of all reviews of individual users that are EIRs across a different group of users based on their total number of reviews.
-This figure also presents the number of reviewers in each group (green diamonds) on the second Y-axis.
-This result illustrates that the fraction of EIRs for most reviewers vary from a small percentage of 30-40% of all their reviews.
+Fig. 8 presents the summary distribution of the fraction of all reviews of individual users that are EIRs across different groups of users based on their total number of reviews.
+This figure also presents the number of reviewers in each group (green diamonds) using the second Y-axis.
+This result illustrates that the fraction of EIRs for most reviewers varies between 30-40% of all their reviews.
 Interestingly, as the reviewers become more active, EIRs make up a more significant fraction of their reviews.
-To get a better sense of significant fraction of their reviews.
-To get a better sense of the type (i.e., demography) of users who are likely to provide EIRs, we examine their public profile description and identify the following most common keywords (and their frequencies): "love" (1.0), "products" (0.41), "new" (0.40), "Review" (0.39), "home" (0.38), and "mom" (0.34).
-Our manual inspection of these profiles confirms that around 18% of these reviewers are moms staying home and love to review new Amazon products.
+To get a better sense of the type (i.e., demography) of users who are likely to provide EIRs, we examined their public profile description and identified the following most common keywords (and their frequencies): "love" (1.0), "products" (0.41), "new" (0.40), "Review" (0.39), "home" (0.38), and "mom" (0.34).
+Our manual inspection of these profiles confirms that around 18% of these reviewers are moms staying at home that love to review new Amazon products.